A Tale of Two Tails: A Model-free Approach to Estimating Disaster Risk Premia and Testing Asset Pricing Models: Empirical Estimates of Quantile Difference

-Table \ref{tab:only.rn.quantile} contains two other measures of fit that can be used measure how well the risk-neutral distribution approximates the physical distribution.
-The first measure, $R^{1}(\tau)$, is defined as\footnote{It is well known that $b_0$ in the denominator of \eqref{eq:R1tau} equals the in-sample $\tau$-quantile.}
+Based on the quantile regression \eqref{eq:qr_est}, I consider two measures of fit to evaluate how well the risk-neutral quantile locally approximates the physical distribution.
+The first in-sample measure, $R^{1}(\tau)$, is defined as\footnote{It is well known that $b_0$ in the denominator of \eqref{eq:R1tau} equals the in-sample $\tau$-quantile.}

 This measure of fit was proposed by \citet{koenker1999goodness} and is a clean substitute for the OLS $R^2$.
-Table \ref{tab:only.rn.quantile} shows that the in-sample fit in the right tail is much better compared to the left tail according to $R^1(\tau)$.
-Second, to measure the out-of-sample fit, I use
+I also consider an out-of-sample measure of fit

-where $\widebar{Q}_{t,\tau}$ is the \emph{historical rolling quantile} of the market return from time $t-w+1$ to $t$ and $w$ is the rolling window length. $R_{oos}^1(\tau)$ is a natural analogue of the out-of-sample $R^2$ proposed by \citet{campbell2008predicting} in the context of conditional mean regression.
-Notice that \eqref{eq:Roos_rn} is a genuine out-of-sample metric, since no parameter estimation is used.
-Table \ref{tab:only.rn.quantile} shows that, out-of-sample, the risk-neutral quantile fares better in the right tail than in the left tail.
-Hence, the risk-neutral distribution approximates the physical distribution much better in the right tail, both in- and out-of-sample.
-Investors in the market return thus get compensated for bearing downside risk, but not upside risk.
-These findings provide support for the assumption in (time varying) disaster risk models \citep{rietz1988equity,barro2006rare,gabaix2012variable,wachter2013can} that shocks to the market return are negative conditional on a disaster occurring.\\
+where $\widebar{Q}_{t,\tau}$ is the historical rolling quantile of the market return from time $t-w+1$ to $t$, and $w$ is the rolling window length.
+Notice that \eqref{eq:Roos_rn} is a genuine out-of-sample metric since no parameter estimation is used.
+In the equity premium literature, \citet{campbell2008predicting} stress the importance of out-of-sample predictability; \eqref{eq:Roos_rn} is analogous to their out-of-sample $R^2$.

-Table \ref{tab:only.rn.quantile} connects to other misspecification metrics previously investigated in the literature, such as monotonicity of the pricing kernel.
-The ``Hit'' column in Table \ref{tab:only.rn.quantile} reports the expected value of:\footnote{The $\mathrm{Hit}_t$ function was first introduced by \citet{engle2004caviar}.}

-The expected value of $\mathrm{Hit}_t$ yields another measure of the difference between $F_t$ and $\tilde{F}_t$.
-In particular, the expected value is $0$ if investors are risk-neutral.
-It turns out that \eqref{eq:hit} is negative for all $\tau$ if the pricing kernel is a monotonic function of $\omrkt$.\footnote{To see this, we can directly apply the arguments of \citet{beare2016empirical}, who show that monotonicity is equivalent to the ordinal dominance curve being concave (or convex, since we define the ordinal dominance curve as $\phi(\tau) = F(\tilde{F}^{-1}(x))$).} Contradicting monotonicity, Table \ref{tab:only.rn.quantile} shows that the sample expectation of $\mathrm{Hit}_t$ is positive for $\tau = 0.95$, at the 30 and 60 day horizon.
-I find, using stationary bootstrap, that the estimated expectation is significantly different from zero.
-This result is consistent with a $U$-shaped pricing kernel which has previously been documented in the literature (see \citet{ait1998nonparametric}, \citet{jackwerth2000recovering}, \citet{rosenberg2002empirical}, \citet{bakshi2010returns}, \citet{beare2016empirical} and \citet{cuesdeanu2018pricing}).\\